netdata/netdata/collectors/tc.plugin/README.md

           match input src 10.2.3.5
 ```

 Nothing more is needed.
-You just run `fireqos start` to apply this configuration, restart netdata and you have real-time visualization of the bandwidth consumption of your applications.
+You just run `fireqos start` to apply this configuration, restart Netdata and you have real-time visualization of the bandwidth consumption of your applications.
 FireQOS is not a daemon.
 It will just convert the configuration to `tc` commands.
 It will run them and it will exit.

 **IMPORTANT**: If you copy this configuration to apply it to your system, please adapt the speeds - experiment in non-production environments to learn the tool, before applying it on your servers.